snowplow/documentation/docs/collecting-data/collecting-from-own-applications/unity-tracker/session/index.md

 The Session object is responsible for maintaining persistent data around user sessions over the life-time of an application.

+Session information is persisted using file storage on most platforms except for tvOS and WebGL.
+On those two platforms, session information is stored in [`PlayerPrefs`](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).

 ### Constructor

 | **Argument Name** | **Description** | **Required?** | **Default** |